xiecat/fofax-doc/docs/guide/fast.md

 MULTIPLE QUERY/CERT/ICON:
-   -fcf, -fofa-coin-file string      Load files downloaded with fofa coins (only use -ffi -fs or not) -qf, -query-file string           Load files, query multiple statements -ucf, -url-cert-file string       Read the URL from the file, calculate the cert and then query it -iuf, -icon-hash-url-file string  Retrieve the URL from the file, calculate the icon hash and query it
+   -fcf, -fofa-coin-file string      Load files downloaded with fofa coins (only use -ffi -fs or not) -qf, -query-file string           Load files, query multiple statements -qx, -query-fx string             Find all statements from the fx rules -ucf, -url-cert-file string       Read the URL from the file, calculate the cert and then query it -iuf, -icon-hash-url-file string  Retrieve the URL from the file, calculate the icon hash and query it